lauraherasrec/lauraherasrec.github.io/_pages/about.md

 You can find my CV [here](https://lauraherasrec.github.io/files/CV_LauraHerasRecuero_simplified.pdf).

 ## Publications and Accepted
-• The consumption side of trade shocks: Inequality dynamics and luxury imports (with [Vinicius Curti Cícero](https://vcicero.github.io/)).
-Accepted at _Journal of Development Economics_
+• [The consumption side of trade shocks: Inequality dynamics and luxury imports](https://doi.org/10.1016/j.jdeveco.2025.103663) (with [Vinicius Curti Cícero](https://vcicero.github.io/)).
+Forthcoming at _Journal of Development Economics_

 • Green or growth?
 Understanding the relationship between economic growth and CO2 emissions (with Lenin H. Balza, David Matias and Ariel Yépez-García).
 Accepted at _International Journal of Energy Economics and Policy_